HISTORY OF THE MANOR

 On October 1st 2007, the restored Apafi Manor was consecrated at a service in Malancrav Lutheran church, officiated by Lutheran, Romanian Orthodox and Hungarian Catholic priests.
 After prayers and hymns Caroline Fernolend, Romanian director of the Mihai Eminescu Trust, spoke to the 200 strong congregation telling of the role that the villagers had played in the reconstruction, under the guidance of the Trust's architect in chief, Jan Hülsemann.
 Then, on the front steps of the Manor in hot October sun, Jessica Douglas-Home and Jan Hülsemann offered a welcome to everyone present, many of whom had travelled considerable distances to be there, and spoke of their gratitude for all those from Romania, Britain and Hungary who had been involved in this exceptional project.

-Staying at the Manor
+Hiring the Manor

 Saxon Ladies standing outside Manor entrance 1941